softwareunderground/getting-started/README.md

 ---

-Add your name here
+Add your name here, and check out after, how you are now part of the [contributors](https://github.com/softwareunderground/getting-started/graphs/contributors).

 ---

-Chance Sanger
+Chance Sanger | Jesper Dramsch